Firstp1ck/Hyprland-Simple-Setup/README.md

 ## TUI Testing

-You can test-drive a Rust TUI that configures options up front and runs `setup.sh` unattended.
+You can run the Rust TUI via the hyprland-simple-setup command (recommended).
+For development or manual runs, you can still build and run with cargo as shown below; the TUI orchestrates `setup.sh` non-interactively.

 Install Rust dependencies: